ClemensFMN/asm-stuff/_posts/2015-01-25-Floating-Point-Numbers.md

 64 bit variable.
 Simple concatenation does the trick and we arrive at the (64 bit) hex value 0xa1cac0834012b645.
 Throwing this into the python script, we obtain 4.678.
 Seems as if the approximation were better in this case...

+### General Notes ###

+There are infinitely many real numbers, but there are only a limited number of floating point numbers (depending on the number of bits used ) -> In most cases, a real number can not be exactely represented with a floating point number.

+The significand can be